vidispine/hull-tutorials/dev-to/hull/02_setup/README.md

 hull/hull.yaml
 ```

+Now check if the `hull.yaml` was copied correctly to the `templates` folder:
 ```bash
 $ ls templates
 ```

+should show:

 ```yaml
 hull.yaml
 ```

-## Inspecting default RBAC settings in a HULL based chart
+### Inspecting default RBAC settings

 Fantastic, all in place!
 If everything went right up to here you can take a first look at what HULL does by default in an otherwise unconfigured Helm chart.
 For this you can have Helm render out the YAMLs to `stdout` where you can study them instead of directly deploying objects to a cluster. `helm template` is the command used for this rendering out: